Non-strict plurisubharmonicity of energy on Teichm\"uller space: Smooth dependence on the representation and complex structure

-\end{prop} We will also use the formula of Micaleff--Moore \cite[equation (2.3)]{Micallef1988MinimalTA}, stated below as a proposition. \begin{prop} If $M$ is a Riemann surface, equipped with a K\"ahler form $\omega$, and $f:M\to N$ is a harmonic map, then
+\end{proposition} We will also use the formula of Micaleff--Moore \cite[equation (2.3)]{Micallef1988MinimalTA}, stated below as a proposition. \begin{proposition} If $M$ is a Riemann surface, equipped with a K\"ahler form $\omega$, and $f:M\to N$ is a harmonic map, then